shwamHari/swing-like-a-pro/README.md

 _A golf swing analysis system that compares your biomechanics with professional golfers using AI and computer vision._

 ![Address Comparison](example_output/Address_comparison.jpg)
+*Side-by-side swing comparison at the Address phase.*

 ![Top Comparison](example_output/Top_comparison.jpg)
+*Side-by-side swing comparison at the Top phase.*

 ![Feedback Summary](example_output/feedback_summary.jpg)
+*Personalized feedback to improve your swing mechanics.*

+**Explore More Examples**: Dive into the [`example_output/`](./example_output/) directory to see additional swing comparisons, phase analyses, and detailed feedback reports showcasing how SwingLikeAPro can elevate your game!

 ## 🚀 Overview